freedomofpress/securedrop/docs/servers.rst

 Install Ubuntu
 --------------

-.. caution:: As of this writing (2019-02-26), Ubuntu ISO images ship a version of
+.. caution:: Please ensure you are using Ubuntu Xenial ISO images 16.04.6 or greater.
-    the `apt` package that is vulnerable to CVE-2019-3462.
-The SecureDrop installer has mitigations in place to ensure the package is safely upgraded.
-We recommend you perform the initial Ubuntu install on servers that do not have Internet connectivity.
+    Ubuntu Xenial ISO images 16.04.5 and lower ship with a version of the `apt` package vulnerable to CVE-2019-3462.
+If you are using 16.04.5 or lower, the initial base OS must be installed without Internet connectivity.

 .. note:: Installing Ubuntu is simple and may even be something you are very familiar with, but we **strongly** encourage you to read and follow this documentation